Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

 • This module will be taught in weekly two-hour seminars, in which core content will be delivered.
-This content will be supplemented with regular formative and summative assignments, including written reports and short presentations, allowing the students to practice the technical skills they are being taught.
+This content will be supplemented with regular formative and summative assignments, including a final written report, allowing the students to practice the technical and philosophical skills they are being taught.
 Teaching and learning methods will support students in achieving the Subject-Specific Skills above.
 The Subject-Specific Skills will be formally assessed by the summative exercises.

 Teaching Methods and Learning Hours